12 March 2016

 The counterargument to cost is the benefit to the local economy.
 The theory being additional employment and flow-on economic benefit to support industries and services more than makes up for the downside.
 All true.

 However, at the same time, political reality prevents governments from simply increasing spending to favour local content.
 As a nation we are loathed to see Governments exceeding their budgets.
 Increases to military spending are also difficult to sell to a social conscious population who would rather see the money diverted to education, welfare, health and disability services.

 So that leaves Defence Procurement being told “here, this is all you’re getting.
-Make sure you get the best value for money you can” and that means not building in Australia.
+Make sure you get the best value for money you can” meaning not building in Australia.

 For completeness, it should be noted the Spanish Ship Building Industry is heavily Government-subsidized in order to make it competitive.
 The cost of labour in Spain is only slightly cheaper than in Australia.
 But still, the cost is also greatly influenced by efficiency.

 The procurement process is too far down the track